Digital, creative and media

-This sector is resilient and there is a digital element to most jobs.
-Greater Manchester has the largest digital and creative sectors outside the south east, with the potential to create internationally significant clusters in broadcasting, content creation and media and cyber security, alongside new sub-sectors like e-commerce where the city-region has the potential to lead industries of the future.
+The digital sector is extremely resilient as there is a digital element to most jobs.
+Greater Manchester has the largest digital and creative sectors outside the South East.
+There are already internationally significant clusters of businesses in broadcasting, content creation, media and cyber security.
+There are also sub-sectors where Greater Manchester has the potential to lead industries of the future, such as e-commerce.

-There were 70, 000 jobs in digital in 2018.
+There were 70,000 jobs in digital in 2018.
 The digital and creative sector includes industries such as TV, advertising, telecoms, computer games and programming.
-The sector is thriving in Greater Manchester, with major clusters in cyber security, e-commerce and media.
-Salford’s MediaCityUK is Europe’s largest purpose-built media location.
-The site is home to more than 250 media and digital businesses, including the BBC, ITV, and Ericsson.
+The sector is thriving in Greater Manchester, with major employers in cyber security, e-commerce and media.
+MediaCityUK, in Salford, is Europe’s largest purpose-built media location.
+The site is home to more than 250 media and digital businesses, including the BBC, ITV and Ericsson.

 Salary Range